johnsanabria/coccoa/cookbooks/openmpi/README.md

 openmpi Cookbook
 ================
-This cookbook helps the openmpi package.
-I use this page as guide http://techtinkering.com/2009/12/02/setting-up-a-beowulf-cluster-using-open-mpi-on-linux/
+This cookbook helps to the installation of an openmpi cluster, I used this page as guide http://techtinkering.com/2009/12/02/setting-up-a-beowulf-cluster-using-open-mpi-on-linux/

 Requirements
 ------------